Willie Britto

-Dagou Willie Anderson Britto (born 1 June 1996), known as Willie Britto, is an Ivorian professional footballer who plays as a right back.
+Dagou Willie Anderson Britto (born 15 December 1996), known as Willie Britto, is an Ivorian professional footballer who plays as a right back for Maltese side Mosta.

 Professional career

 On 4 July 2019, Britto signed with FC Zürich on a 4 year contract.
-Britto made his debut with Zürich in a 4-0 Swiss Super League loss to FC Lugano on 21 July 2019.
-On 18.
-August 2021 the contract with Zürich was terminated by mutual agreement.
+He made his debut with Zürich in a 4-0 Swiss Super League loss to FC Lugano on 21 July 2019.
+On 18 August 2021, the contract with Zürich was terminated by mutual agreement.

 FK Pohronie

 Britto signed with Fortuna Liga club FK Pohronie on a half-year loan.
 Britto made his Fortuna Liga debut for Pohronie on 6 February 2021, in a fixture played at neutral ground at Štadión pod Dubňom, against Nitra.
 He was featured in the starting line-up but was taken off the pitch and replaced by Alieu Fadera, with the score at 1:1, due to an injury.
 Pohronie won the fixture 3:1, following two strikes by Adler Da Silva and one by Andrej Štrba.
 Nitra connected by Kilian Pagliuca.
 This constituted Pohronie's mere second victory in the season.
 Due to the injury, Britto did not appear in any further matches for Pohronie.